 Here's a couple little projects I've knocked out:

 |Kid's Lego Masterpiece Display Shelf|

 The first was about 20 minutes in the workshop with leftover pieces from our bathroom reno.
 I wanted a narrow shelf for the kids to put finished Lego models on.
 Because it is MDF, the kids can write on it, paint little landing platforms, gardens or whatever and who cares?
 Not me, because it is "wood" I planned on chucking anyway.

-|Top of the Stairs Plant-Bookshelf|
+|Top of the Stairs Plant-Bookshelf.|

 This Second project was more involved but still MDF based.
 We did it about a year and a half ago when we decided we needed a shelf for books and plants in an unused spot upstairs.
-It was the first such project we tackled on our own - without the guidance of one our our handy-mentors.
+It was the first such project we tackled on our own - without the guidance of one of our handy-mentors.
 What gave me the courage to go along with Robin's ambitious plant-bookshelf plan?
 My good friend MDF.

-So if you were a little kid who used to cut up cereal boxes and tape them together to make stuff, but let those skills stagnate as you grew up, I encourage you to get acquainted with Medium-Density Fibreboard the next time you feel creative.
+So if you were a little kid who used to cut up cereal boxes and tape them together to make stuff but let those skills stagnate as you grew up, I encourage you to get acquainted with Medium-Density Fibreboard the next time you feel creative.
 Even if you mess it up, you'll learn something and it won't cost much.